-Each of the optimization problems were solved using the SQP approach introduced in \Cref{sub:non_convex_problems}.
-For the risk-neutral problem, $\beta = 0$, we used \Cref{alg:adaptive_sampling_SQP}.
-However, for the CVaR problems, $\beta > 0$, we modified the algorithm with the nested quantile estimation strategy described in \Cref{sub:alternative_algorithm}.
+Each of the optimization problems is solved using the SQP approach introduced in \Cref{sub:non_convex_problems}.
+For the risk-neutral problem, $\beta = 0$, we use \Cref{alg:adaptive_sampling_SQP}.
+However, for the CVaR problems, $\beta > 0$, we modify the algorithm with the nested quantile estimation strategy described in \Cref{sub:alternative_algorithm}.
 For further details, see \cite[Chapter~4.5]{Urbainczyk2020}.
-In each experiment, the stochastic optimization algorithm was stopped after 50 iterations.
+In each experiment, the stochastic optimization algorithm is stopped after 50 iterations.
 Plots of the optimization logs are given in \Cref{fig:shell} and the final geometries are shown in \Cref{fig:shell-final}.
-For visual comparison, we also present the final geometry one would find by optimizing the shell if it had exactly the expected thickness $t = \SI{5.00}{\cm}$ and exactly the expected stress, $\bff(x,y,z) = -10^5\exp\big( -( x - 6 ) ^ 2 \big)\bfe_z$, was being applied (i.e., $a = \SI{0.0}{\m}$).
-The interested reader may also refer the reader to \cite{Urbainczyk2020} for additional shape optimization experiments.
+For visual comparison, we also present the final geometry one would find by optimizing the shell if it had exactly the expected thickness $t = \SI{5.00}{\cm}$, and exactly the expected stress $\bff(x,y,z) = -10^5\exp\big( -( x - 6 ) ^ 2 \big)\bfe_z$ was being applied (i.e., $a = \SI{0.0}{\m}$).
+The interested reader may also consult \cite{Urbainczyk2020} for additional shape optimization experiments.

-In \Cref{fig:shell}, we see that the objective value in each stochastic setting decreases significantly throughout the course of optimization.
+\paragraph{Results} In \Cref{fig:shell}, we see that the objective value in each stochastic setting decreases significantly throughout the course of optimization.
 As usual, the more risk-averse the problem, the more samples are required.
 In fact, in the risk-neutral setting, $\beta = 0$, just $10$ samples is easily enough to fulfill \Cref{con:NormTest2_approx} throughout nearly the entire course of the optimization.
-This is the reason we present results for this experiment which begin with fewer than $10$ samples.
-Using fewer than $10$ samples for the risk-averse experiments did not lead to predictable growth in the initial sample sizes.
+This is the reason why the results we present for this experiment begin with fewer than $10$ samples.
+However, using fewer than $10$ samples for the risk-averse experiments did not lead to predictable growth in the initial sample sizes.
 This is likely because of a large error in estimating the corresponding quantiles using~\cref{eq:optimal_t} with very few samples.